Can You Get Addicted to Cocaine After the First Use?

 - Heightened sexual arousal.

 While cocaine use produces a high, it affects people differently.
 Increasingly large doses raise your risk of experiencing a range of adverse consequences.
-Using cocaine, you are at risk of:
+When using cocaine, you are at risk of:

 - Erratic or even violent behavior.